biojava/biojava.github.io/wiki/BioJava:Cookbook:Sequence.md

 How do I make a Sequence from a String or make a Sequence Object back into a String?
 ------------------------------------------------------------------------------------

-A lot of the time we see sequence represented as a String of characters eg "atgccgtggcatcgaggcatatagc".
+A lot of the time we see a sequence represented as a String of characters e.g. "atgccgtggcatcgaggcatatagc".
 It's a convenient method for viewing and succinctly representing a more complex biological polymer.
 BioJava makes use of SymbolLists and Sequences to represent these biological polymers as Objects.
 Sequences extend SymbolLists and provide extra methods to store things like the name of the sequence and any features it might have but you can think of a Sequence as a SymbolList.

 Within Sequence and SymbolList the polymer is not stored as a String.
 BioJava differentiates different polymer residues using Symbol objects